 Most of the time, you'll be walking along a designated passageway, sometimes on a dry cave floor, and other times in water that can reach as high as your knees.
 Occasionally, each member of the group must provide a hand to assist the following person around a rock or over the occasional tricky terrain.
 Your guide will point out different formations, such as a multi-colored veil of stalactites, and the few small fish that can be spotted in the water.

 When walking is not an option, you'll swim through small sections of the passage, as well.
-The provided flotation vests are excellent, do a good job of keeping you fairly high in the water, and won't force your head forward in an uncomfortable way.
-On the route, you may encounter small, fairly tight areas to float through, but they're short and there are often ways around them.
+The provided flotation vests are excellent and do a good job of keeping you fairly high in the water.
+On the route, you may encounter small, fairly tight areas to float through on occasion, but they tend to be very short and sometimes there are even ways around them.

 If you're a non-swimmer, this shouldn't keep you from embarking on this experience.
-If you can't swim, you can float on your back and the... guide will lead you through the deeper areas safely.Continue to 5 of 5 below.
+If you can't swim, you can float on your back and the guide will lead you through the deeper areas safely and securely.

 Exit Via a Cenote